June 3, 2026

 - Live courses for all 2026 summer terms (2026 Summer, 2026 Summer 1, 2026 Summer 2) can be prepared and taught as expected at moodle.lsu.edu.
-This course data will be saved.
+This course data will be saved by LSU's Moodle Department.

 - During the maintenance period, the Moodle front page at moodle.lsu.edu will look different and direct users to the appropriate web address.